-Fundable isn’t exactly a crowdfunder for the masses.
-Its monthly fees and restrictive policies regarding who can use the platform suggest that the little guy may have to look elsewhere for a more forgiving means of crowdfunding.
-However, for the serious business looking to raise a significant amount of capital, Fundable is an excellent option, especially considering you get the choice of running a rewards campaign or an equity campaign and the fact that Fundable won’t take a cut of the money you raise.
+Fundable is not a crowdfunder for the masses.
+With its monthly fees and restrictive policies regarding who can use the platform, the little guy will have to look elsewhere for a more forgiving means of crowdfunding.
+However, for the serious business owner looking to raise a significant amount of capital, Fundable is an excellent option, especially considering you get the choice of running a rewards campaign or an equity campaign and the fact that Fundable doesn’t take a cut of the money you raise.

-All else being equal, if you could raise a million dollars, better to pay Fundable’s monthly fees than to pay the 5% fee that most other crowdfunders charge!
-(It’s true — I did the math.)
+All else being equal, if you should raise a million dollars, better to pay Fundable’s monthly fee than to pay the 5% fee that most other crowdfunders charge!

-Fundable isn’t a platform for charitable causes, fly-by-night inventors, or conspiracy theorist bloggers, but for a business with a solid plan of action, it might be just the ticket.
+Fundable isn’t a platform for charitable causes, fly-by-night inventors, or conspiracy theorist bloggers, but for a business with a solid plan of action, it may be just the ticket.

 We've done in-depth research on each and confidently recommend them.